-The BATCHG125 is a seven-bay charger for recharging the BAT50 (or BAT50R) and BAT150 rechargeable battery packs.
+The BATCHG125 is a seven-bay charger for recharging the BAT50 rechargeable battery packs.
 The charger has five bays that can charge the Beltpack with the battery pack inserted in the battery compartment.
-Of these five bays, two can charge the Beltpack or battery pack BAT150.
 Additionally, there are two separate bays that can only charge the battery pack.
 It takes approximately 4.5 hours to fully charge.
 LEDs indicate the recharging status.
-There is another charger BATCH225 that can charge eight BAT50 (or BAT50R) battery packs.
-The BATCHG225 is eight-bay charger for recharging the BAT50 (or BAT50R) battery pack.
+There is another charger BATCH225 that can charge eight BAT50 battery packs.
+The BATCHG225 is eight-bay charger for recharging the BAT50 battery pack.
 See BATCHG125/BATCHG225 User Manual for details.

-9.2 Operating the the wireless Beltpack BP850, BP850S
+8.2 Operating the the wireless Beltpack BP850, BP851